gdarko/digital-license-manager/readme.txt

 ﻿=== Digital License Manager ===
 Contributors: darkog, codeverve
-Tags: license key, license, key, software license, serial key, manager, woocommerce, wordpress Requires at least: 4.7
+Tags: license key, license manager, software license, serial key, woocommerce, wordpress Requires at least: 4.7
 Tested up to: 6.0
 Stable tag: 1.3.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Easily manage and sell your digital licenses through your WordPress website
+Manage and sell your digital licenses keys through your WordPress or WooCommerce website

 == Description ==

 **Digital License Manager is licensing plugin for WordPress that can be used to keep track of and sell your licenses form your site.
 Supported and maintained by friendly team behind. 😎**

 The plugin is compatible with WooCommerce although it can be used as standalone License Manager without WooCommerce.

+As of version 1.3.0 we created a tool to migrate from "License Manager From"

 ### ✨ Free Features